Boston - Newport - New Haven (162 miles)

 Today, we will drive north, on our way to Niagara Falls.
 Upon our arrival, we will be able to see the Illumination of the Falls in the evening.

 Among the most beautiful natural wonders in the world, Niagara Falls are comprised of three waterfalls that thunder and astound, producing a higher flow rate than any other waterfall in the world and standing at a height of 167 feet.

 For more than 75 years, visitors to Niagara Falls have been able to enjoy a nighttime illumination of the impressive American and Horseshoe falls.
 Every night of the year at dusk, visitors can experience the falls a new way.

-More»The capital of the province of Ontario, Toronto is the largest city in Canada.
-It is perched on the shores of beautiful Lake Ontario.
-This historic city combines modern innovation with traditional Canadian culture and style.
+Perched on the shores of beautiful Lake Ontario, this historic city combines modern innovation with traditional Canadian culture and style.

 Most recognizable landmark and the tallest building in Canada.
 Enjoy panoramic views through glass floor observation decks and see why this structure was recently nominated one of the Seven Wonders of the Modern World.

-Admission (Optional): Adult $36; Child (Under 11 yrs) $30; Senior $36; updated by vicky
+Admission (Optional): Adult $40; Child (Under 11 yrs) $29; Senior (Over 65 yrs) $35; updated by vicky

 This unique building complex is one of the most famous in Toronto, and also the home of the city's municipal government.
-The Toronto City Hall offers self-guided tours which are available in five languages (including English).«Less

-Featuring Toronto Island parkland and waterways, Queens Quay Terminal, Toronto Island Airport, Harbourfront Centre, CN Tower, Rogers Centre, HTO Park, Sugar Beach, Redpath Sugar Refinery, Rogers Centre, Air Canada Centre and the fabled Gibraltar Point Lighthouse.«Less
+Featuring Toronto Island parkland and waterways, Queens Quay Terminal, Toronto Island Airport, Harbourfront Centre, CN Tower, Rogers Centre, HTO Park, Sugar Beach, Redpath Sugar Refinery, Rogers Centre, Air Canada Centre and the fabled Gibraltar Point Lighthouse.

 Admission (Optional): Adult $25; Child $17; Senior (Over 62 yrs) $22

 Just south of the CN Tower in Toronto, you will find Ripley's Aquarium, opened in 2013.
 It is divided into nine galleries, each themed after a specific marine environment, showcasing the diverse animals that live in each.

 Standard Hotel: Comfort Inn or Similar